 Blummenfelt is all in on Ironman in 2022, winning in St George ahead of the much-hyped Sub7 project and defending his crown in Kona.

 Kristian Blummenfelt and Sub7

 In January 2021, Blummenfelt, along with Alistair Brownlee, Lucy Charles-Barclay and Nicola Spirig, announced his intention to push the boundaries of triathlon excellence to never-before-seen levels.
-Sub7Sub8 is exactly what the name suggests – an attempt for a man to dip below 7 hours and a woman to dip below 8 for a full-distance event.
+Sub7Sub8 was exactly what the name suggested – an attempt for a man to dip below 7 hours and a woman to dip below 8 for a full-distance event.

-The project will be staged in partnership with the Pho3nix Foundation – a non-profit organisation created with the sole purpose of promoting physical activity as a way to improve health and wellbeing among children with a particular focus on those in disadvantaged situations.
+The project was staged in partnership with the Pho3nix Foundation – a non-profit organisation created with the sole purpose of promoting physical activity as a way to improve health and wellbeing among children with a particular focus on those in disadvantaged situations.

 Kristian Blummenfelt and family

 Kristian is the son of mother Kate and father Trond.